GESTINGTHORPE 'THEN & NOW' PHOTOGRAPHIC BOOK - COMING IN 2024!

 Next to the hatchment is a memorial to John Elliston of Overhall - died 1741.
 He succeeded his father John as Lord of the Manor.
 In Latin - 'a man with integrity of mind and simplicity of manners'.

 The Rood Screen is a reproduction of the original which was destroyed during the Reformation in the 16th Century.
 The present screen was constructed in 1907 and incorporates some surviving parts of the original screen that were discovered during maintenance work.

 There is a wall plaque memorial to John Brewer, Barrister at Law of the Middle Temple.
 It shows the figures of a man, lion, ox and eagle - symbols of the four Evangelists, Matthew, Mark, Luke & John.

 Memorial to John Sparrow, soldier and one-time owner of the Manor of Overhall.
 Died 1626.
 His kneeling effigy once faced East before the memorial was moved from the South wall in the 1890's.
 Captain of a company of foot soldiers, his monument depicts items of a soldiers equipment.

-Memorial to Captain L. E. G. Oates who died in the vain attempt to save the lives of his companions on the ill-fated Antarctic Expedition of 1912.
+There is a memorial brass plaque to Captain L. E. G. Oates who died in the vain attempt to save the lives of his companions on the ill-fated Antarctic Expedition of 1912.